winnifredeatonarchive/wea_data/docs/github_documentation.md

 <?xml version="1.0" encoding="UTF-8"?>
 ## Winnifred Eaton Archive Project Documentation

-Note that this is an abridged version of the documentation for editorial use within oXygen.
+<span id="TOP.note"/>Note that this is an abridged version of the documentation for editorial use within oXygen.
 See [docs/documentation_full.html](documentation_full.html) for full documentation.
 ## Table of contents